lpurificacao/Python_setup/README.md

 ${\large{\textsf{\textcolor{#0A1589}{How to use it?}}}}$

-Just copy the script `python_setup.py` and run it from your shell or IDE.
+Just copy the script `python_setup.py` and run it.

 You will be prompted to name your project and app.
 That's it.

 ${\large{\textsf{\textcolor{#0A1589}{What does it do?}}}}$